spatialaudio/panorama/Python/README.txt

             to load these moduls run ( as root ):
                 ./mxloadsrv

+            In directory /dev should now ttyr00, ttyr01, ttyr02, ttyr03 exist.
+            In our case we use ttyr00 ( baseMotor ) and ttyr01 ( topMotor ).
+            If you want to chance this you have to it by manuelly edit the config File.
+            We created a config File in Step 5 in "Getting Started".

             For further instructions have a look at npreal2xx/README !

     4) : [ optional ] :